busizshen/pengurus/README.txt

   Click Finish.

-You can now browse the project in Eclipse.
+YYou can now browse the project in Eclipse.

 If you have generated your project with the option '-maven', you have a 'pom.xml' file ready to use.
 Assuming you have 'maven2' installed in your system, 'mvn' is